 “We travel, some of us forever, to seek other places, other lives, other souls.” – Anais Nin

 Once you don’t have a home can be liberated.
 Your home is the world!
-For almost one year I travelled from one place to another.
+For almost one year I travelled as a digital nomad from one place to another.
 While in Asia, Bangkok is a good hub to be and plan your trips in Thailand and in the neighbouring countries.

 Just few beautiful villas and cottages on the seaside, and nothing more: no stores, no restaurants, no nightlife, no banks – a solitary place, on a rocky beach, surrounded by palm, coconut and rubber trees, with colourful flowers adjourning the alleys.